JessieS444/syslib/InstallingKohaILS.md

         Add 8080 in the Ports box
     Click on Create

 Now we're cooking with fire (I assume.
 It seems like we're getting somewhere).

+Next, I connected to the new VM instance and ran `sudo apt update` and `sudo apt upgrade` to check for updates then install.
+I had 37 I needed to update.
+Then I ran `sudo apt autoremove -y && sudo apt clean` to save disk space.

+Then I used the command `sudo apt install gnupg2` to install gnupg2, which is "used to create digital signatures, encrypt data, and aid in secure communication."

+After installing, I needed to reboot so it could be effective.
+I used the command `sudo reboot now` and then reconnected using the gcloud command.

+## Adding Koha Repository

+To add the Koha